 Separate one egg into yolk and white.
 Reserve the white.
 Add the remaining egg to the yolk and beat lightly.

-- Measure the flour, sugar and salt into a large mixing bowl.
+Measure the flour, sugar and salt into a large mixing bowl.
 Mix and make a well in the center.
 Add the activated yeast, the cooled saffron infused milk, and the egg mix to the well.
 Slowly knead the dough adding the butter and enough of the remaining milk to make a smooth dough.
-Knead for 10 minutes until it become soft and pliable.
+Knead for 10 minutes by hand or 4 minuts in the stand mixer, until it become soft and pliable.
 Form into a ball.
-Place in a large covered bowl and let rise in a warm place until doubled - about 1 to 1 1/2 hours.
+Place in a large covered bowl and let rise in a warm place until doubled – about 1 to 1 1/2 hours.

 - Preheat the oven to 350°F.